Karkala: History

 Abhinava Pandya's successor was Pandya VI, who is attributed to the construction of the Kere Basadis in the middle of a lake called Anekere in 1545 AD.
 Immadi Bhairava (Bhairava II), who ruled after him, constructed the Chaturmukha Basadi on top of a small rocky hill in 1586 AD.
 This Basadis has four identical entrances from the four directions leading to the Garbagriha and hence is popularly known as Chaturmukha or Four-Faced.
 It is also referred to as Tribhuvana Tilaka Jina Chaityalaya and Ratnaraya Dhama in some inscriptions.
 The Chaturmukha Basadi is built in the form of a square hall with a lofty doorway and pillared porticos on each of its four sides along with a pillared verandah.
 The roof is flat and is made of massive granite slabs.
 It has life size statues of three Jain Theerthankaras on each side and small images of 24 Tirthankara.
 In all, there are 108 pillars inside and outside the temple.

-There are 18 Basadis of antiquity, including Mahaveera Basadi, Chandranathaswamy Basadi, Adinathaswamy Basadi, Ananthanatha Basadi, Guru BasadiBasadi, and Padmavati Basadi.
+There are 18 Basadis of antiquity, including Mahaveera Basadi, Chandranathaswamy Basadi, Adinathaswamy Basadi, Ananthanatha Basadi, Guru Basadi, and Padmavati Basadi.
 However, the rulers of Karkala were tolerant towards other religions, with temples of other religions being constructed, including the temples of Anantashayana and Venkataramana, Mahamaya Mukhyaprana, and Sri Aadi-Shakthi Veerabhadra Swamy.

 After the rule of the Pandyas, the region was annexed by Tippu Sultan, and thereafter passed on to British rule.
 The St Lawrence Church was built in 1845 in a village called Nitte (Attur hamlet) where people of all religions congregate every year in January for the feast of St Lawrence.

 Landmarks

-Karkala is an important pilgrimage location for Jains.There are several Hindu temples, Jain Basadis, mosques, churches, and lakes in Karkala.
+Karkala is an important pilgrimage location for Jains.
+There are several Hindu temples, Jain Basadis, mosques, churches, and lakes in Karkala.

-Karla has famous educational institutions like NITTE College, Shri Bhuvenendra College, Christ king Educational institutions, and Jnanasuda Educational College.
+Karkala has famous educational institutions like NITTE College, Shri Bhuvanendra College, Christ King Educational institutions, and Jnanasudha Educational College.